dlcastillop/final-countdown-js/README.md

 - current: the current value of the stopwatch in the format "hh:mm:ss"
 - isPaused: a boolean value indicating whether the stopwatch is currently paused or not
 - isOver: a boolean value indicating whether the stopwatch is currently over or not
+- hours: a number indicating the current value of the hours on the stopwatch
+- minutes: a number indicating the current value of the minutes on the stopwatch
+- seconds: a number indicating the current value of the seconds on the stopwatch
+- elapsedSeconds: a number indicating the seconds that have passed since the start of the stopwatch
+- remainingSeconds: a number indicating the seconds that are left until the end of the stopwatch
+- remainingTime: the amount of time that is left until the end of the stopwatch in the format "hh:mm:ss"
 - pause: the function to pause the stopwatch
 - play: the function to play the stopwatch
 - reset: the function to reset the stopwatch